villesau/optional-chaining-codemod/README.md

 Especially the first case is risky as the variable might actually be something like `var bar = "a.b.c"` but produce `_.get(foo, bar) => foo?[bar]`.

+## Contributing

+Contributions are more than welcome!
+One area of improvement could be e.g better CLI or finding out new areas to migrate to use optional chaining.